Kittyhacker101-Software/KatOS/Core/README.md

 This will rebuild all of the components from source code, and may take a while if you do not have a powerful PC.
 All source files must be downloaded for the build to be sucessful.

 # Updating
-To update a component's source code, put the new source tarball in the /sources folder, and then run `./build.sh`.
+To update a component's source code, update the data stored in the /Sources folder, and then run `./build.sh`.
+Cleaning the build directories is reccomended.
 The base layouts are manually made, and do not contain binaries, only config files.
 If those stop functioning due to an update, please file a GitHub issue, and I will take a look into the problem.